15 Oct 2021 • BLOG - News

 Use email content to your advantage

-Don’t get us wrong – we just told you to make sure your emails look pretty, but going ahead, you also need to make sure design and content go hand in hand.
-In the past few years, we’ve seen a minimalist trend out there with a lot of beautiful Black Friday emails that just don’t tell you much about the sale because…they’re just pretty.
+Don’t get us wrong – we just told you to make sure your emails look pretty, but moving forward, you also need to make sure design and content go hand in hand.
+In the past few years, we’ve seen a minimalist trend out there with a lot of beautiful Black Friday emails that don’t tell you much about the sale because…they’re just pretty.

 Be careful with being too mysterious

-Unless you’re sure everyone knows perfectly well who you are and what you offer, be careful with sending emails that only focus on the actual discount.
+Unless you’re sure everyone knows who you are and what you offer perfectly well, be careful with sending emails that only focus on the discount.

 Sure, a sleek design and a good CTA can go a long way, and some Black Friday emails are real works of art.
-But think again -this could work fine when you launch a brand new mysterious collection, to tease your loyal customers.
-But here, we’re talking about THE most competitive time of the year in the inbox; plus there’s little surprise/suspense effect on what a Black Friday offer can be made of.
+But think again – this could work well when you launch a brand new mysterious collection or tease your loyal customers.
+But here, we’re talking about the most competitive time of the year in the inbox.
+Plus, there’s little surprise or suspense to what the Black Friday promotion is made of.

-Create a sense of urgency in your Black Friday email marketing
+Create a sense of urgency in your Black Friday email campaigns

 Now, this can seem like Marketing 101, but it’s a time-tested marketing psychology tactic.
-Black Friday and Cyber Monday are all about time-sensitive deals and FOMO kicks in when your clients believe they might miss out.
-The best Black Friday emails use email copy and images that drive a sense of urgency to improve open and click-through rates.
+Black Friday and Cyber Monday are all about time-sensitive deals, and fear of missing out (FOMO) kicks in when your customers believe they might miss out.
+The best Black Friday emails use email copy and images that drive a sense of last-minute urgency to improve open and click-through rates.

 Focus your wording on deadlines and scarcity, like:

 - “Time is running out” or “Get it before it’s gone”

 - “Sale ends tomorrow” or “Sale almost over”